10 Poets of London: Walk In Their Historical Footsteps

 Chaucer is best known for the The Canterbury Tales, depicting the journey of a group of pilgrims to Canterbury from London.
 Whilst Canterbury gets the main billing in the tale’s title, the stories start in Southwark at The Tabard Inn.

 Geoffrey Chaucer was the first poet to be buried in Westminster Abbey.
 Poets’ Corner was established in 1400 as Chaucer’s burial place.
 Subsequently, the likes of Edmund Spenser, Alfred Lord Tennyson and Robert Browning have been buried there and the 16 First World War poets have a memorial stone.
+The Deans of Westminster decide who receives a place based on merit.
 It’s no longer the exclusive resting place of poets.
 Musician, George Frederic Handel lays there as do authors including Thomas Hardy, Rudyard Kipling and the Bronte sisters.

 Ts Eliot Plaque